 Key activities/areas to help the family you support to focus on

-- GP surgeries, pharmacies and hospitals are going to be very busy, and some surgeries will stop the registration of new patients in person.
+- GP surgeries, dentists and hospitals have restrictions on attending appointments, and some surgeries will stop the registration of new patients in person.
 Speak to the surgery about steps to follow to register new patients.
 Explain to the family that access to healthcare may be more restricted than usual.

-- School closures have been announced to begin indefinitely on 23 March 2020.
-Check in with local schools about their processes and help any parents in the family navigate the current procedures.
+- Check in with local schools about their processes and help any parents in the family navigate the current procedures.
 Remember that schools often communicate with parents via text message in English.

 - You can also support the family by introducing the children to these educational resources available in English and Arabic.

 - Check out our Covid-19 and ESOL resource for ideas for teachers and students